 Amalia obtained her Bachelor of Science from Illinois State University in 2015 and Masters of Arts in Sociology from DePaul University in 2017.
 From 2016-2017, Amalia worked as a research assistant with Professor DeMaio and CCHE.
 Amalia now works at SEIU, a union organization, as a data analyst where she manages finance reports for the union organization.

-I am a second year Master of Public Health student at DePaul University.
+I graduated from the Master of Public Health program at DePaul University.
 My primary area of interest is in maternal and child health disparities, with a research focus in communities that are disproportionately affected by infant mortality.

 Maggie has an extensive background in community health within the realms of domestic violence, AIDS/HIV, diabetes education, cardiovascular disease and most currently cancer.
 She obtained her Master’s in Public Health from DePaul University and before joining the Simon Lab as Program Administrator she was a Project Coordinator at the Ruth M. Rothstein Core Center.
 She has dedicated the last 25 years of her career working on making a tiny difference in the health of individuals living in underserved and underrepresented communities.